archphile/website/content/manual/_index.md

 [Archphile manual v 0.12.8](https://archphile.org/manual/archphile-manual.pdf)

-This document is still under development, but it includes most of the crucial information for setting up almost everything on Archphile.
+This document is still under development, but it currently includes almost everything you need in order to configure and use Archphile.

 If you want to get and editable (.odt) version of this manual, you can visit the following link: